E-Gilley/Mint-Classics-Analysis/README.md

 9. **warehouses**: Holds data about different storage facilities.
    - Primary Key: `warehouseCode`

 The database itself was uploaded from a database script.
 The code for that is very long, and frankly not very important to this analysis.
-Just know I downloaded the script and imported in it in MySQL Workbench to set up this whole database.
+Just know I downloaded the script and imported it into MySQL Workbench to set up this whole database.

-Let's get started by better acquainting ourselves with the data:
+Let's get started acquainting ourselves with the data:

+---

 ## Part 1: Exploring the Data

 **Key Takeaways**:
-- The data was collected over a 29 month period from 2003 to 2005.
+- The data was collected over **29 months** from 2003 to 2005.
-- The company has four different warehouses with 110 unique products that are spread over 7 different product lines.
+- The company has **4 different warehouses with 110 unique products** that are spread over **7 product lines**.
-- There are 7 different offices, housing 23 total employees.
+- There are **7 different offices**, housing **23 total employees**.
-- The company has shipped to 21 different countries.
+- The company has shipped to **21 different countries**.

 ### Query 1-2: Date and Products